 Northeast New Jersey Legal Services is a 501(c)(3) non-profit organization that depends on private and public support to carry out its mission.
 We gratefully accept donations to help ensure that low-income and underserved residents of Bergen, Hudson, and Passaic Counties have fair access to quality legal representation.
 Donations are tax-deductible as allowed by law.

 Consider giving $50 to celebrate 50 years of service!

 Did you know there are over 275,000 children, seniors and adults living in poverty throughout Bergen, Hudson, and Passaic Counties in New Jersey?
 Due to limited resources, these low-income residents do not always receive the legal assistance they need and deserve.
-You can help change that by volunteering with our Private Attorney Involvement (PAI) Program.
+You can help change that by volunteering with our Pro Bono Partnerships Project (PBP).
 There are many benefits to joining PAI including:

 Knowing your generosity, expertise, and energy will be used to provide legal assistance to low-income residents who may otherwise go unrepresented.